 How Diversity Impacts Advertising Agency Selection

 The creative development process intrinsic to marketing success has a level of mystery about it akin to that of a dragon’s egg.
 The process can be fragile.
-Mastering it can be elusive.
-However, the conditions for nurturing its potential present an opportunity to hatch something quite powerful.
+Capturing it can be elusive.
+The conditions for nurturing its potential present an opportunity to birth something quite powerful.

 When we recruit creative agencies for our consulting clients we weigh many factors.
-Increasingly front and center is the desire for team diversity.
+Increasingly front and center is the appreciation for team diversity.

-The lynchpin for productive partnerships that follow new agency selection is the cultural fit between the people involved.
-Most highly functional companies have strong cultures that are forged on relationships and human connections.
+The lynch-pin for the great partnerships that follow agency selection is the cultural fit between the people involved.
+Most highly functional companies have strong cultures that are forged as a result relationships and human connections.
 The same premise of cultural alignment and performance extends to supplier relationships.

 Tight client-agency teams that produce brilliant creative work together begin with an appreciation for what is important to each party.
-These partnerships (and the work) benefit significantly from diverse perspectives and the marketing sophistication that comes from cross-cultural intelligence.
+These partnerships benefit significantly from diverse perspectives and sophistication that comes from cross-cultural intelligence.

 Cross Cultural Intelligence